-This report has been prepared by the BBFAW Secretariat run by Chronos Sustainability Ltd. The lead authors were Nicky Amos and Dr Rory Sullivan, with contributions from Elisa Tjärnström, Darren Vanstone, Vanessa Gardner, Dr Steve Webster, Dr Heleen van de Weerd, Dr Jon Day and Jennifer Kozak.
+This report has been prepared by the BBFAW Secretariat run by Chronos Sustainability Ltd. The lead authors were Nicky Amos, Dr Rory Sullivan, Elisabeth Tjärnström and Dr Heleen van de Weerd, with contributions from Darren Vanstone, Robert Black, Dr Steve Webster, Dr Jon Day and the global team of BBFAW assessors.

-We would like to thank the following for their support of this project and their contribution to the design and development of the 2018 Benchmark:
+We would like to thank the following for their support of this project and their contribution to the design and development of the 2019 Benchmark:

-- Philip Lymbery, Dr Tracey Jones, Louise Valducci and the Food Business team (Compassion in World Farming). - Steve McIvor, Dr Martin Cooke, Dr Sarah Ison, Rafel Servent, Rachel Lynch and the Corporate Engagement team (World Animal Protection). - The many companies, investors and other stakeholders who participated in meetings and teleconferences, who provided input to the 2018 Benchmark consultation process, and who provided feedback on the assessment process and methodology.
+- Philip Lymbery, Dr Tracey Jones, Louise Valducci, Nathan Rhys Williams and the Food Business team (Compassion in World Farming). - Steve McIvor, Dr Martin Cooke, Dr Sarah Ison, Rafel Servent, Dr Nancy Clarke and the Corporate Engagement team (World Animal Protection). - The many companies, investors and other stakeholders who participated in meetings and teleconferences, who provided input to the 2019 Benchmark consultation process, and who provided feedback on the assessment process and methodology.